patricklafrance/shelby/README.md

 addNewEmployee: function(employee) {
     // The add function will automatically unmap the observables
-    // contained in the employee object.
+    // of the employee object.
     this.add(employee);
 }
 ```